lizapolyudova/pacific-snail-website/content.en/pages/Media/Children of time.md

 Fascinating also is the decoupling of carrying offspring from being in a subservient position.
 Females are stronger and thus they succeed in the barbaric society, the tradition carries over because as we know oppressors are not interested in uplifting the oppressed.

 Fabian’s power play in 5.4 is excellent, first explicit display of a demand for rights.
-It is likely worth drawing parallels between the plague and wwii for the US which caused many women to enter the workforce and change the narrative about the weaker sex,
+It is likely worth drawing parallels between the plague and WWII for the US which caused many women to enter the workforce and change the narrative about the weaker sex.

 ### nature of guidance